We get it, it's a tough decision. We've got you covered though. Receive this infographic to help you decide.

 The Department of Social Work and Criminal Justice prepares students to critically and ethically consider and address problems impacting our society.
 Social Work and Criminal Justice students become versed in sociological and psychological perspectives relating to factors contributing to social problems, maladaptive behavior, and effective interventions.
 The department develops competent professionals who are skilled in critical thinking, effective communication, and advocacy.

-Prior to coming to LCU, Dr. Culbert gained professional experience in medical social work, child welfare, criminal justice, mental health and gerontology.
+Prior to coming to LCU, Dr. Culbert gained professional experience in medical social work, child welfare, criminal justice, mental health, and gerontology.
 She has experience working in hospital settings, completing psychiatric assessments and evaluations in both the emergency room and in criminal justice settings.
-Dr. Culbert has previously worked with families while completing home studies with children\'s protective agencies, case management and family conferencing for persons with disabilities.
-She also has experience as a gerontological social worker.
+Dr. Culbert has previously worked with families while completing home studies with children's protective agencies, case management and family conferencing for persons with disabilities.
+She also has experience as a gerontological social worker in both home health and hospice.

 Dr. Dabbs has been teaching at Lubbock Christian University since 2000.
-In addition to her regular teaching assignments she teaches for the Honor's Program at LCU.
+In addition to her regular teaching assignments in the Department of Social Work and Criminal Justice she teaches for the Honors College at LCU.